'Netflix and Alphabet Will Need To Become ISPs, Fast' - Slashdot

 Only if you are deluded enough to buy that argument, which nobody at the FTC, FCC or anyone in the entire US judiciary actually has bought into.

 Re: Not one mention of the FTC?
-(Score:2)
+(Score:5, Informative)

 The FTC will only be able to enforce deceptive practices.
 If Comcast buries in their TOS that they can slow down connections as they please, it wonâ(TM)t be a violation.